laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 ## Data management

-Today's most popular lakehouse framework is **Iceberg**.[^apache-iceberg] Like the comparable Delta Lake[^delta] and Apache Hudi,[^hudi] Iceberg is a table format that organizes datasets into snapshots — each a collection of parquet files plus manifest files that track which files belong to which snapshot.
+Working with a high number of VCF and parquet files from different sources can easily lead to obscure data organization.
+Over the past 15 years or so, the lakehouse architecture has emerged as the dominant way to manage tabular data in R&D. Today's most popular lakehouse framework is **Iceberg**.[^apache-iceberg] Like the comparable Delta Lake[^delta] and Apache Hudi,[^hudi] Iceberg is a table format that organizes datasets into snapshots — each a collection of parquet files plus manifest files that track which files belong to which snapshot.
 A metadata file describes the table's schema and points to the current snapshot.
 When writing to an Iceberg table, a new snapshot is created and the metadata updated to point to that new snapshot.

 Iceberg provides [ACID transactions](https://en.wikipedia.org/wiki/ACID), "time travel" to previous versions, schema evolution, write-audit-publish workflows, and query engine flexibility.
 However, its snapshot model introduces costs: expensive creation dictates large, infrequent writes, optimistic concurrency causes simultaneous writers to collide, and orphaned files require manual garbage collection.
 Additionally, S3 requires an external catalog (like Nessie,[^nessie] AWS Glue, or Unity Catalog) or an external lock to coordinate metadata updates.